mmuratarat/mmuratarat.github.io/_pages/faq.md

 Poisson distribution represents the distribution of Poisson processes and it is discrete distribution that measures the probability of a given number of events that occur randomly in a specified interval time (space).
 Poisson distribution is in fact a limited case of binomial distribution.

 Let the discrete random variable $X$ denote the number of times an event occurs in an interval of time (or space).
 An event can occur $0, 1, 2, \dots$ times in an interval.
-The average number of events in an interval is designated as $\mu$. $\mu$ is the event rate$, also called the *rate paraneter*.
+The average number of events in an interval is designated as $\mu$. $\mu$ is the event rate, also called the *rate paraneter*.

 The Poisson distribution has a single parameter, $\mu$.
 The PDF of a Poisson distribution is defined as: